DaemonLoki/100DaysOfSwift/README.md

 ## 13. [Instafilter](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Instafilter) (Days 52 - 54)

+_Image manipulation app that makes use of iOS built-in filters with `CoreImage`._

 * using `UISlider` in the UI
 * applying filters using `CoreImage` and `CIFilter`/`CIContext`
 * writing images to the library using `UIImageWriteToSavedPhotosAlbum()`

 ## 14. [Whack-a-Penguin](https://github.com/DaemonLoki/100DaysOfSwift/tree/master/Whack-A-Penguin) (Days 55 - 56)

+_SpriteKit game were users need to be fast to hit disappearing penguins._

 * more `SpriteKit` with `SKCropNode` and custom `SKNode`s with `maskNode`s
 * action sequences with `SKAction`